 Students are asked to come supplied with:

 • A computer with notation software such as Finale or Sibelius

 • Three-ring binder with dividers: Basic Pedagogy/Movement/Recorder/Special Topics

 • Paper and writing utensils or an electronic device for taking notes

-> Since space is limited, please complete you registration by June 21st.
+Since space is limited, please complete you registration by June 21st.
 Registrations will be accepted on a space-available basis until the class is full.
-Registration confirmations and course information will be sent to you on receipt of your registration request form and course payment.
 Unfortunately, cancellation refund requests will not be accepted after June 21.

 Registration is currently unavailable.
 Please check back in February 2024 for updated information.